gustfrontar/wrfutil_hydra/README.md

 The origins of the codes used in this branch are as follows:

-SCALE: A branch [develop](https://github.com/scale-met/scale-dev/tree/feature/develop) (commit: 2b26cbd) of a private repository [scale-dev](https://github.com/scale-met/scale-dev).
+SCALE: A branch [develop](https://github.com/scale-met/scale-dev/tree/develop) (commit: 16101ec) of a private repository [scale-dev](https://github.com/scale-met/scale-dev) with slight modification (opt out unused functions SDM and AMPS).
 SCALE-LETKF: A private repository [scale-letkf](https://github.com/SCALE-LETKF-SMN/scale-letkf) (commit: 4d79eff) of a version for the PREVENIR project.

 [SCALE User's guide](https://scale.riken.jp/archives/scale_users_guide_En.v5.5.4.pdf) is available online.